robj411/p2_drivers/README.md

 Possible transitions between disease states are shown in Figure
 <a href="#fig:statetransitions">3.1</a>.
 Transition rates are functions
 of time $t$, vaccination status $v$, and group identity $j$ (where the groups are the 45 sectors and the four age groups).
+Nominal natural history parameters (i.e. those not modified by circumstance) for seven historic respiratory pathogens with pandemic potential were assembled in Doohan et al. (2025).

 The rate of infection of susceptible individuals, $`k^{1}_{j,v}(t)`$, is defined as